matkoniecz/UnNetHackPlus/Home.md

 Plans for UnNetHackPlus
+* stop body armor as gift for monks not wielding weapons
+* stop gifts from making things worse than owned by player
 * MAGIC_MARKER as gift (type in object generator), later TRUE to initialize and TRUE to make artifact one :) http://nethackwiki.com/wiki/Source:Ref/mksobj#mksobj
 * http://bilious.alt.org/?288
 * http://nethackwiki.com/wiki/Pet#Armor_and_extrinsics http://nethackwiki.com/wiki/Armor#Monsters_.28pets.29_and_armor